What Is Continuous Deployment? Definition and Overview

 Continuous Deployment Definition

-Although they have similar roles in the software development process, delivery always comes before deployment.
+Although they have similar roles in software development, delivery always comes before deployment.

-Consider the procedure of obtaining an item delivered to your home from an online store to grasp the distinction further.
+Consider obtaining an item delivered to your home from an online store to grasp the distinction further.

 The delivery procedure is the step in which you coordinate the delivery of your goods.
 You can add your address and indicate when you want them delivered.

 It is analogous to your code passing an automated test.
-Implying it returns to your developers rather than being published to your clients so that they may begin benefiting from the improvements right immediately.
+This implies it returns to your developers rather than published to your clients so they may benefit immediately from the improvements.

 As a result, continuous deployment represents the entire end-to-end development workflow.

-The primary distinction between continuous deployment and delivery is that releases in continuous deployment occur automatically if all release requirements meet during testing.
+The primary distinction between continuous deployment and delivery is that releases in continuous deployment occur automatically if all release requirements are met during testing.

 The deployment and release processes remain separated by continuous deployment.
 It encourages design thinking and the flow of value by: